Chart Color Schemes

 Beverley is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 Dwelling structure in Beverley, as evaluated at the latest Census held on 28 August 2016, comprised 78.2% houses and 21.8% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings at the same time.
-Home ownership in Beverley stood at 24.0%, with mortgaged dwellings at 39.4% and rented ones at 36.6%.
-The median monthly mortgage repayment in Beverley was $1,668 as of this date, exceeding Adelaide metro's average of $1,562.
-Meanwhile, the median weekly rent figure for Beverley was recorded at $300, compared to Adelaide metro's $320.
+In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Home ownership in Beverley stood at 24.0%, with the remaining dwellings either mortgaged (39.4%) or rented (36.6%).
+The median monthly mortgage repayment in Beverley was $1,668, higher than Adelaide metro's average of $1,562.
+The median weekly rent figure in Beverley was recorded at $300, compared to Adelaide metro's $320.
 Nationally, Beverley's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing